 Glutamine Helps Boost Immune System Function

 Glutamine is essential for maintaining a healthy immune system.
 Often overlooked, endurance athletes and powerlifters alike can experience an increased susceptibility to infection, due to weakened immune systems while training.
-Glutamine is used by white blood cells to produce cytokines, (small proteins released by white blood cells) With an increased amount of cytokines, you invariably increase your body’s susceptibility to illness and protect your immune system.
+Glutamine is used by white blood cells to produce cytokines, (small proteins released by white blood cells).
+With an increased amount of cytokines, you invariably increase your body’s susceptibility to illness and protect your immune system.

 In a randomized controlled trial published by the International Journal of Clinical Pharmacology and Therapeutics, 24 athletes were administered 10 g of Glutamine per day for six weeks, to determine whether Glutamine supplementation alters immune function in athletes during heavy resistance training.

-The results found that T-cell ratings (White blood cells that help mediate immune health) were extremely different between the groups, indicating a positive correlation that glutamine supplementation may be able to restore immune function and reduce the immunosuppressive effects of heavy-resistance training in athletes (3)
+The results found that T-cell ratings (White blood cells that help mediate immune health) were extremely different between the groups, indicating a positive correlation that glutamine supplementation may be able to restore immune function and reduce the immunosuppressive effects of heavy-resistance training in athletes [R]

 Glutamine Helps Increase Lean Muscle Mass

-L-Glutamine promotes a positive nitrogen balance, which is also required for the process of protein synthesis (The process of generating amino acids into new proteins).
+Another reason why L-Glutamine is the best supplement for muscle recovery, is that L-Glutamine promotes a positive nitrogen balance, which is also required for the process of protein synthesis (The process of generating amino acids into new proteins).
 L-Glutamine also reduces muscle mass breakdown or catabolism, helping with muscle tissue repair, leading to an increase in muscle mass.

 The specific mechanism of action has not been discovered, yet there has been evidence suggesting that there is a relationship between Glutamine, branched-chain amino acids (BCAAs) and protein metabolism.
 Since glutamine controls nitrogen balance, and BCAAs are the major nitrogen source of the body, glutamine essentially acts as the trigger for muscle tissue development.
 It also has an inhibitory effect on the breakdown of body proteins and decreases BCAA catabolism, expressing a direct effect on BCAA metabolism (4) (5)